robloxscriptlua/CopyDiscordBot/README.md

 Copy token, not tokens

-Open codesniper.py with any editing software other than python (notepad easiest)
+Open codesniper.py with any editing software other than python (notepad easiest) (rightclick codesniper.py and open with)

 Paste it into ```USER_TOKEN``` and it should look similar to this